Daligz/Parser/README.md

 # Parser
-Lexical and syntactic analyzer written in java
+Lexical, syntactic and semantic analyzer written in java